 CHAT NOW

-With the rise of chemical abortion, a growing number of women have changed their minds after taking Mifeprex/mifepristone, the first of the two drugs in the chemical abortion process, and do not want to harm their baby.
+A growing number of women have changed their minds after taking mifepristone, the first of the two drugs in the abortion drug process, and do not want to harm their baby.
 Abortion Pill Reversal (APR) is an effective medical protocol capable of reversing the effects of mifepristone through the use of the pregnancy hormone progesterone.
 The APR protocol is administered by physicians throughout the U.S. Multiple studies conducted throughout the world have produced positive results using progesterone treatment in pregnant women who have recently taken the first abortion pill.

-As of January 2022, more than 3,000 babies’ lives have been saved after women chose to begin the APR protocol!
-A 2018 peer-reviewed study on APR that followed 754 women who wanted to discontinue their chemical abortions revealed that, when administered within 72 hours of taking mifepristone, the APR progesterone protocol has a 64-68% success rate in saving unborn babies.
+According to the Abortion Pill Rescue Network, as of March 2025, more than 6,000 babies’ lives have been saved after women chose to use the APR protocol.
+A 2018 peer-reviewed study on APR that followed 754 women who wanted to discontinue their abortions revealed that, when administered within 72 hours of taking mifepristone, the APR progesterone protocol has a 64-68% success rate in saving unborn babies.
 It also found no increased risk of birth defects or preterm births.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE